elringus/sprite-dicing/README.md

-This project is a part of **Naninovel** — visual novel engine extension for Unity.
+This plugin is used in **Naninovel** — visual novel engine extension for Unity.
 [Check it out on the Asset Store!](https://u3d.as/1pg9)

 ## Installation